 3. Critical Thinking

 The ability to think critically is a must for future success in a changing world.
 It's about thinking independently, responsibly, and productively.
-In fact, one of the best definitions of critical thinking can be found here.
+In fact, one of the best definitions of critical thinking can be found on Critical Thinking Web.

-Why Critical Thinking Matters: The way we think about the world, ourselves, and each other affects more than just personal experience.
+The way we think about the world, ourselves and each other affects more than just personal experience.
 It has a part in defining the future of everything and everyone and the entire world—this is the "Ripple Effect."
 It's been a part of many cultural philosophies for thousands of years, reminding us that how we choose to think and act influences our whole world.
 We don't have to be overwhelmed by it, just simply aware of it as it guides our critical thinking practices.

 Understanding leadership is one of those beneficial lifelong learning skills that can change people's lives.
 After all, one who leads isn't just one who manages things.
 What a leader does is inspire, motivate, and empower.
 True leaders see the best in people and teach them to harness their potential in all they do.

 Natural leaders are an asset in any classroom and on every workforce.
 Anyone whose attitude moves from "I can do it" to "we can do it" makes everybody better.
 It's their independence and willingness to take responsibility for making good things happen, not just simply getting things done.
 That's why leaders see more, do more, and learn more.

 In the digital age, communication has transformed beyond face-to-face interaction.
 We communicate using technology more than ever.
 Even so, whatever medium we choose there are skills we can acquire to help us communicate more effectively.

 In school, we work in groups to produce solutions to the challenges and problems we face.
 Interestingly, we do the exact same thing in the workplace.
 The only way this can be done effectively is with good communication.
 Having communication skills means less stress, more productivity, and better relationships.